 Moreover, policymakers should remember that MA enrollees only account for about one-third of the Medicare population.
 To improve care for all Medicare beneficiaries, policymakers should also test innovations that lead to better health outcomes, address chronic health conditions and reduce health care costs in traditional Medicare, where most Medicare beneficiaries receive their coverage.

-Claire Noel-Miller is a senior strategic policy adviser for the AARP Public Policy Institute.
-Her work focuses on Medicare and healthcare quality.
-She also provides expertise in quantitative research methods applied to a variety of other health policy issues affecting older adults.
+Claire Noel-Miller is a senior strategic policy advisor at the AARP Public Policy Institute.
+Her areas of expertise include traditional Medicare, Medicare Advantage and quantitative research methods applied to health policy issues.